-- Create a hashtag for your campus election efforts (like #UWvotes) and encourage students to share their election activities and GOTV messages through their social media networks.
+- Create a hashtag for your campus election efforts (like #BadgersVote) and encourage students to share their election activities and GOTV messages through their social media networks.

-- Share this toolkit with all the key campus leaders you’ve been working with, and ask them to use their Twitter or Facebook pages to encourage their followers to vote.
+- Share your toolkit with all the key campus leaders you’ve been working with.
+Ask them to use their organizational and campus-wide social media networks to encourage students to vote.

-- Ask prominent campus leaders such as athletes stars and well-known alumni to retweet your content using your election-related hashtag.
+- Ask prominent campus leaders such as star athletes and well-known alumni to retweet your content using your election-related hashtag.

 If you have the funds, consider placing Facebook ads targeting students on your campus.

 - Try a new ad each day leading up to Election Day with a slightly different message and a countdown to remaining deadlines and to Election Day.